moritz-biersack/OpenStreetMap-Data-Munich/problems.md

 4. Gutenbergstraßw
 5. Münchener Str.

-There is one clear typo (1.), three unexpected abrevations (2., 3., 5.) and an extra space in the first one.
+There is one clear typo (1.), three unexpected abbreviations (2., 3., 5.) and an extra space in the first one.

 A file was created to map the wrong values to the correct ones during the data import.